clintlosee/personal-goals/README.md

 - [ ] Look into Surge for portfolio site hosting
 - [ ] See if I can fix image loading with Webpack in Angular 2 on portfolio site
 - [ ] Progress on FreeCodeCamp
+- [ ] Finish up CLP site update and migrate to production**
+- [ ] Exercise at least 3 times this Week
+- [ ] Figure out travel for tax write-off
+- [ ] Finish up Mint budget

 ### This Week's Reading/Watching List: